The Brawl to End It All

-The Brawl to End It All is a professional wrestling event produced by the World Wrestling Federation (WWF) and broadcast live on MTV.
+The Brawl to End It All was a professional wrestling event produced by the World Wrestling Federation (WWF) and broadcast live on MTV.
 It took place at Madison Square Garden in New York, New York in the United States on July 23, 1984.
 The show was a major event in the Rock 'n' Wrestling Connection in the mid-1980s WWF, and began a storyline that ultimately culminated in the first WrestleMania.
 The main event featured The Fabulous Moolah defending the WWF Women's Championship against Wendi Richter.
 Richter pinned Moolah to win the Women's Championship.
 It was the only match of the event that was shown on national television (on MTV).
 In the main event from closed-circuit television Hulk Hogan pinned Greg Valentine to retain the WWF World Heavyweight Championship.

 The event was recorded and shown on the Madison Square Garden Network.
 On September 5, 2019 the entire show was added to the WWE Network in their "Hidden Gems" section.
 It was removed the next day.